The benefits of reading aloud to sick and premature babies

 This is not surprising.
 NICU parents say that the experience of having a baby who was born early and sometimes very unwell can be overwhelming.

-As well as the shock of their baby’s early arrival and/or illness, mums and dads with a baby in the NICU have to come to grips with the special care needs of their child, the care-giving skills they need to learn, the details of their baby’s illness and the need to get to know and communicate with their child’s different care-givers.
+As well as the shock of their baby’s early arrival and/or illness, mums and dads with a baby in the NICU have to come to grips with the special care needs of their child, the care-giving skills they need to learn and the details of their baby’s illness.
+They also have to get to know and communicate with their child’s different care-givers.

-They are very much aware aware that the nurses and doctors are the “experts” and in control of so much of what happens to their little one and can often feel helpless and at a loss to know what they can do for their baby.
+NICU parents are very much aware aware that the nurses and doctors are the “experts” and in control of so much of what happens to their little one and they can often feel helpless and at a loss to know what they can do for their baby.
 It can even feel as if the baby is not really theirs but “belongs” to the hospital.

-Hospitals encourage parents to take over as much of their baby’s day-to-day care as they can but this can still leave parents spending long hours sitting by their little one’s bedside with not much to do and with few opportunities to really connect and bond with this precious baby.
+Hospitals these days encourage parents to take over as much of their baby’s day-to-day care as they can but this can still leave parents spending long hours sitting by their little one’s bedside with not much to do and with few opportunities to really connect and bond with this precious baby.